pytorch/vision/docs/source/transforms.rst

 .. currentmodule:: torchvision.transforms

 Transforms are common image transformations.
 They can be chained together using :class:`Compose`.
-Additionally, there is the :mod:`torchvision.transforms.functional` module.
-Functional transforms give fine-grained control over the transformations.
+Most transform classes have a function equivalent: :ref:`functional transforms <functional_transforms>` give fine-grained control over the transformations.
 This is useful if you have to build a more complex transformation pipeline (e.g. in the case of segmentation tasks).

+Most transformations accept both `PIL <https://pillow.readthedocs.io>`_ images and tensor images, although some transformations are :ref:`PIL-only
+<transforms_pil_only>` and some transformations are :ref:`tensor-only
+<transforms_tensor_only>`.
+The transformations that accept tensor images also
-All transformations accept PIL Image, Tensor Image or batch of Tensor Images as input.
-Tensor Image is a tensor with ``(C, H, W)`` shape, where ``C`` is a number of channels, ``H`` and ``W`` are image height and width.
-Batch of Tensor Images is a tensor of ``(B, C, H, W)`` shape, where ``B`` is a number of images in the batch.
-Deterministic or random transformations applied on the batch of Tensor Images identically transform all the images of the batch.
+accept batches of tensor images.
+A Tensor Image is a tensor with ``(C, H, W)`` shape, where ``C`` is a number of channels, ``H`` and ``W`` are image height and width.
+A batch of Tensor Images is a tensor of ``(B, C, H, W)`` shape, where ``B`` is a number of images in the batch.
+Deterministic or random transformations applied on a batch of Tensor Images identically transform all the images of the batch.

 .. warning::